HL7Austria/TC-FHIR-AG-Scheduling-R5/input/pagecontent/index.md

 {% include dependency-table-short.xhtml %}

 ### Known Issues
 In this ImplementationGuide a ValueSet [AT Scheduling Service Type](ValueSet-AtSchedulingServiceType.html) is used in several Profiles.
 In the future, the ValueSet will contain an extendable set of suggested codes, but creating a single harmonized List with codes from all vendors is out of scope.
-This ValueSet currenctly only serves as a placeholder and contains a single entry in order to provide usefull examples for the profiles that make use of it.
+This ValueSet currently only serves as a placeholder and contains a single entry in order to provide useful examples for the profiles that make use of it.

 ### Governance